Back to glossary

 What is Head Start / Early Head Start?+

-Who can get help from Head Start / Early Head Start?+
+Who qualifies for Head Start / Early Head Start?+

-How do I sign up for Head Start / Early Head Start?+
+How do I apply for Head Start / Early Head Start?+

 Your Privacy Matters